-(1) Précis (25%) -At the heart of the course is careful reading and understanding of the concepts set forth in the primary readings.
-(This is not the same thing as agreeing with the readings, or for that matter with the views of the course instructor TA.
-Charitable disagreement and questioning are an indispensable aspect of theological learning.)
+- (1) Précis (25%) At the heart of the course is careful reading and understanding of the concepts set forth in the primary readings.
 As a consequence, the core assignment for the course will consist in writing a series of one-page précis of particular chapters or parts of chapters of the required readings.
 You will write five précis in all, in weeks of your own choosing.
 The only constraint is that you must hand in two of your précis prior to Reading Week and two afterwards; this is to insure an evenly distributed workload for the instructor.
 Your fifth précis can be submitted in either half of the course.
-Further guidelines and the grading rubric will be available on Quercus.

-(2) Online Conversation (25%) -Participating in online discussion will form a key element of the course, providing opportunity for students to learn from one another and to clarify their thinking as they engaging with one another and with the course material.
-Students will be assigned to discussion groups of 5 to 7 persons.
-For each module, one of the group members will initiate discussion.
-The post should identify and briefly develop two or more questions for discussion.
-Initiating discussion will rotate between group members.
+Further guidelines and the grading rubric will be available on Quercus. - (2) Online Conversation (25%) Participating in online discussion will form a key element of the course, providing opportunity for students to learn from one another and to clarify their thinking as they engage with one another and with the course material.
+You will be assigned to discussion groups of 4-5 persons.
+Five weeks throughout the course, students will respond to a prompt related to the course readings and lectures.
+The post should develop an argument or a question for discussion.
+Each member of the group will then contribute responses to each of their group members.
+Further guidelines and the grading rubric will be available on Quercus. - (3) Two Short Papers (1800 words; 25% each) You will submit two credo papers.

-Each member of the group will be responsible to contribute at least two substantive comments of between 250 and 300 words to the discussion.
-One of these comments must be a response to the initial post; the other must be a response to one of the other students The discussion starter only needs to make one additional post.
-You will participate in discussion for at least ten modules.
-Further guidelines and the grading rubric will be available on Quercus.

-(3) Two Short Papers (1800 words; 25% each) - You will submit two credo papers.
 The first one will be on the doctrine of the Trinity, and the second one will be on one of the topics addressed in second half of the course (modules 7 to 12).
 The point of these papers is for you formulate and defend a thesis in which you have some personal investment; hence the name credo, "I believe."
 Your task is to identify some question or issue within the given doctrine and argue for or against some particular way of thinking about that question or issue.
 The paper should consider possible objections to your own viewpoint, and it should seek to shed light on the doctrine as a whole, i.e. you should try to identify an issue that is of broad interest and is not narrow or idiosyncratic.
 While the paper may engage the course notes and/or readings, it should do so in ways that help to clarify and advance your own position.
 Paper 1 is due February 23, and paper 2 is due April 10.
 You should consult with the instructor at least two weeks before the paper is due concerning their paper topic.